AdobeDocs/experience-manager-65.en/help/sites-deploying/technical-requirements.md

 > In addition:
 >
 > * PDF Generator requires 32-bit version of [Acrobat 2020 classic track version 20.004.30006](https://helpx.adobe.com/acrobat/release-note/release-notes-acrobat-reader.html) or Acrobat 2017 version 17.011.30078 to perform the conversion.
-> * PDF Generator supports only the 32-bit Retail version of Microsoft Office Professional Plus and other software required for conversion.
+> * PDF Generator supports only the 32-bit Retail version of Microsoft Office Professional Plus and other software required for conversion on Windows Operating System.
+> * PDF Generator supports the 32-bit as well as 64-bit Retail version of Microsoft Office Professional Plus and other software required for conversion on Linux Operating system.
 > * PDF Generator does not support Microsoft Office 365.
 > * PDF Generator conversions for OpenOffice are supported only on Windows and Linux.
 > * The OCR PDF, Optimize PDF, and Export PDF features are supported only on Windows.